Showing posts with label University of Wyoming. Show all posts

 courtesy of the University of Wyoming.

-Hall-of-Fame martial artist Soke Hausel loves to teach people martial arts and has trained in martial arts all his life!
-He began training in karate in 1964 at the Black Eagle Federation kyokushin karate dojo in SLC, Utah.
-Later, he taught karate at the University of Utah, University of New Mexico, ASU, and taught karate, kobudo, self-defense, jujutsu, and samurai arts at the University of Wyoming.
-Certified in more than a dozen martial arts, he focuses on traditional Shorin-Ryu karate and kobudo and Juko-Ryu samurai arts in the East Valley of Phoenix.
+Hall-of-Fame martial artist and Soke loves to teaching martial arts and has been a martial artist his entire life!
+Back in 1964, he began training at the Black Eagle Federation kyokushin karate dojo in SLC, Utah, and later, taught karate at the University of Utah, University of New Mexico, ASU, and taught karate, kobudo, self-defense, jujutsu, and samurai arts at the University of Wyoming for over 30 years.
+Certified in more than a dozen martial arts, his focus is on traditional Shorin-Ryu karate and kobudo and several Juko-Ryu arts including kobujutsu (samurai) arts.
+After retiring from UW and the Wyoming Geological Survey, he moved to the East Valley of Phoenix where he continues to teach in Gilbert and Mesa.

-Soke Hausel teaching an advanced karate clinic - Hakutsuru Shorin-Ryu - karate of the
+Soke Hausel teaches advanced karate clinic in the art of Hakutsuru Shorin-Ryu (

 University of Wyoming.